Choose your best technical tools for intraday trading |Mirae Asset Sharekhan

-Having a demat account ensures that the investor has a safe environment to trade in equity-related investments.
-Before 1996, share trading was a tedious and lengthy process with colossal paperwork.
-Managing the paper-based securities was a tiresome and costly affair.
+Thanks to a demat account, an investor now has a secure facility to trade or invest in shares and other securities.
+Before 1996, this was a tedious and lengthy process with a large amount of paperwork.
+Managing paper-based securities was a tiresome and costly affair.
 Dematerialization and the regulation of the electronic trading by both SEBI and the central depositories have made share trading seamless and accessible for every investor.
 The conversion of share certificates to electronic formats increases their ease of handling and accessibility.

 A demat account has to be opened with a Depository Participant registered with either of the two central depositories in India.
 The two depositories are –